jimeh/emacs-builds/README.md

   other dependencies.
 - Includes the [fix-window-role][] and [system-appearance][] patches from the excellent [emacs-plus][] project.
+- Emacs source is fetched from the [emacs-mirror/emacs][] GitHub repository.
 - Build creation is transparent and public through the use of GitHub Actions, allowing anyone to inspect git commit SHAs, full source code, and exact commands used to produce a build.
 This is especially important right now as